My sister is drinking too much!

 - Find out whether she’s open to advice or suggestions before you give any.
 If she is open to it, then share.
 Example: “Before going out for the night, it's a good idea to figure out who could be a DD (designated driver).” or “If you are worried about waking me up late at night for a ride, could I offer you some money for cab fare to get home safely?”

-If you’re still unable to connect with your sister, maybe the messages you want to get across would be better received from someone else?
-You mention "reliable sources."
+If you’re still unable to connect with your sister, maybe the message would be better received if it came from someone else.
+You mention "reliable sources" that have witnessed your sister drinking.
 Perhaps these are friends who could talk with her.
-Or maybe she has a trusted roommate or friend whom she’d be willing to speak with?
+Or maybe she has a trusted roommate or friend whom she’d be willing to speak with.
 Being a responsible friend, or in your case, sibling, sometimes means involving people who can most effectively help.
 Maybe your parents need to know; perhaps they would be best at connecting with her.
-Clueing your parents in on what is happening with her is not calling her out; it's being responsible, caring, and compassionate.
-Even though you may be worried about upsetting her, it’s okay to reach out for help when her safety is at risk.
+Clueing your parents in on what is happening with her isn't calling her out; it's being responsible, caring, and compassionate.
+Even though you may be worried about upsetting her, it’s okay to reach out for help when you feel her safety is at risk.

-Before chatting with your sister, you may find it worthwhile to strategize further with a professional, like a counselor or health educator.
+Before chatting with your sister, you may find it worthwhile to strategize further with a professional, like a mental health professional or health educator.
 These people can help you practice what you want to say before talking with your sister, as well as provide you with support regardless of her reaction — make sure to take care of yourself, too!
-Your sister may not respond right away, or at all, but you will have done what you can.
+Your sister may not respond right away, or at all, but you will have done what you can, and she will know that she can go to you in the future if she does becomes concerned with her drinking habits.
 While you can’t control her decisions and behaviors, you can control your own and how you handle this situation.